lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ---

-![BunsenLabs Deuterium, fresh install](/assets/bunsenlabs-deuterium.jpg) I was a **#!** user until it's main developer, [Phillip Newborough](https://corenominal.org), ended the project after releasing CrunchBang 11 (Waldorf) in May 6, 2013.
+![BunsenLabs Deuterium, fresh install](/assets/bunsenlabs-deuterium.jpg) I was a **#!** user until it's main developer, [Phillip Newborough](https://corenominal.org), ended the project after releasing CrunchBang 11 (Waldorf) May 6, 2013.
 Looking for something similar, I found and installed the BunsenLabs [Hydrogen](http://distrowatch.com/table.php?distribution=bunsenlabs) distro.

-BunsenLabs does not use a traditional desktop like a KDE, GNOME or even Xfce.
+BunsenLabs does not use a traditional desktop like KDE, GNOME or even Xfce.
 Instead it's an optimized mix of components from various open source projects including most notably the lightweight Openbox window manager, tint2 panel, the Conky system monitor, and Thunar file manager.

 The guide is based on [Deuterium](https://www.bunsenlabs.org/installation.html#downloads) which serves as my main coding OS.
 It offers a speedy, uncluttered Debian experience which (in my opinion) is only equaled by distros as for example [ArchLabs Linux](https://archlabsblog.wordpress.com/) or [CrunchBang++](https://www.crunchbangplusplus.org/).